Caracas Entry Requirements

 Visa-Free Entry

-Citizens of certain countries can enter Venezuela without a visa for tourism purposes
+Citizens of select countries can enter Venezuela without a visa for tourism purposes

 Includes